InsertKoinIO/koin/koin-projects/docs/reference/koin-android/scope.md

 class MyActivity : AppCompatActivity() {

-    // inject Presenter instance from current scope val presenter : Presenter by koinScope.inject()
+    // inject Presenter instance from current scope val presenter : Presenter by lifecycleScope.inject()

 ```

-!> Be careful to not use `scope` but `koinScope`.
+!> Be careful to not use `scope` but `lifecycleScope`.
 This is a scope tied to the Android lifecycle.
 Else your scoped instances won't follow your lifecycle.

 ## Sharing instances between components with scopes